MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ### Users

 The BambooHR Copilot connector only supports data visible to Everyone.
 This means indexed data appears in the search results for all users.
-The BambooHR Copilot connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or the mail of users in Microsoft Entra ID.
+The BambooHR Copilot connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or the email of users in Microsoft Entra ID.

 ### Content